ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 For local dependencies (for example, if you’re working in a mono-repo), or external dependencies (like a pip package), use one of the following options:

 * Put the code and install the packages onto your NFS.
 The benefit is that you can quickly interact with the rest of the codebase and dependencies without shipping it across a cluster every time.
-* Bake remote and local dependencies into a published Docker image for the workers.
-This is the most common way to deploy applications onto [Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes).
 * Use the `runtime env` with the [Ray Job Submission Client](ray.job_submission.JobSubmissionClient), which can pull down code from S3 or ship code from your local working directory onto the remote cluster.
+* Bake remote and local dependencies into a published Docker image that all nodes will use ([guide](serve-custom-docker-images)).
+This is the most common way to deploy applications onto [Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes), but it is also the highest friction option.

 ## Production